-Attendance at two (2) events per year will be required:
+Attendance at two (2) events per year will be required beginning in the 2021-2022 school year:

 - 1. Open House/Back to School Night/Orientation - 2.
 Identified by Building Leadership Team

 Only for the 2020-2021 School Year:

 Staff will be dismissed on the last workday of each school week after the safe departure of students.
 In a normal workweek, meetings shall not be scheduled on the last day of the week at the end of the workday.
 In the rare exception an IEP or emergency student meeting must occur, the impacted employees may submit a Form A for the time, paid at per diem rate, or may make arrangements to leave early on another day in recognition of the additional work time.
 This discontinues at the end of the 2020-2021 School Year.